velartrill/velartrill.github.io/orig/reunited.md

 Niltar laughs unsteadily, heading for the door.
 "Bull-*shit.* Skies above, you're always such a… you always think the best of everyone.
 Always come up with the sunniest, happiest possible reasons for anything--"

 "I'm serious, Nil."
 Livkir follows her out into the hall, gently steering her towards his dorm.
-"Come on, you can't seriously expect everyone to treat you the way they used to for the rest of their lives just because of how you were when you were a teenage kid?"
+"Come on, you can't seriously expect everyone to keep treating you the way they used to for the rest of their lives just because of how you were when you were a kid?"

 "What, are they all going to just magically forget that shit I pulled at--"

 "I might suggest, Nili," Livkir interrupts, taking her by the cheek and lifting her chin to make her look him in the eye, "that *you're* the one who's thinking too *little* of people."

-She scoffs derisively.
+She scoffs derisively, pulling away like a frightened animal.
 "Come *on*--"

 "Dead serious, Nil.
-Remember what they taught us in Political Economy?
+Remember what they taught us in Pol Econ?
 You judge a theory by its predictive value."

 "What?
 What's that got--"